ckan/ckan/doc/maintaining/configuration.rst

   ckan.dumps_url = http://ckan.net/dump/

-For more information on using dumpfiles, see :ref:`paster db`.
+For more information on using dumpfiles, see :ref:`datasets dump`.

 .. _ckan.dumps_format: